waterinag/eqipa-docs/docs/datasets/tbp_wapor.md

 ## 📌 Data Processing Summary

 1. Monthly WaPOR L1 v3 NPP (300m) maps have been downloaded from WaPOR.
-2. EMonthly TBP maps are calculated as = Monthly NPP × Scale Factor (0.001) × Unit Conversion Factor (22.222).
-See the scale factor for each WaPOR product here: https://data.apps.fao.org/wapor
+2. Monthly TBP maps are calculated as = Monthly NPP × Scale Factor (0.001) × Unit Conversion Factor (22.222).
+See the scale factor for each WaPOR product here: [https://data.apps.fao.org/wapor](https://data.apps.fao.org/wapor)
 3. Annual TBP maps is computed for all crop years by aggregating monthly TBP maps from June to May, covering crop years 2018-19 to 2022-23.

 ---